-Now celebrating its 10th Anniversary Season, the London Firebird Orchestra was founded in 2012 with Dame Judi Dench as Patron and Marc Corbett-Weaver as Artistic Director.
-The orchestra supports extraordinary talented musicians of the younger generation who have either recently graduated or are still studying at one of the major London conservatoires, by enabling to perform in orchestral concerts and outreach projects.
+Now celebrating its 13th Anniversary Season, the London Firebird Orchestra was founded in 2012 with Dame Judi Dench as Patron and Marc Corbett-Weaver as Artistic Director.
+The orchestra supports extraordinary talented musicians of the younger generation who have either recently graduated or are still studying at one of the major London conservatoires, by enabling them to perform in orchestral concerts and outreach projects.

 The orchestra performs regularly at its main home venue St George’s Hanover Square.
 Every two years it performs at Kings Place and SJE Arts Oxford and it also has a residency at Middlesex University.
 Firebird for Schools – the orchestra’s tailor-made concert for schoolchildren – takes place annually.
 Firebird has also performed on several occasions at the Royal Festival Hall, the Queen Elizabeth Hal, Cadogan Hall, St Paul’s Covent Garden and the Bath Pump Room.
 Performances have been received fantastic reviews in The Times, The Evening Standard, Classical Music Magazine, Musical Opinion Magazine, Seen & Heard International and BBC Radio London.